 These are not the fully fledged properly tailored distributions but rather targeted technology demos that can happen to be useful either (the release manager's current laptop is installed using one of those -- did I mention these are installable LiveCDs?).

-Please note that regular images are built using the unstable development repository (think debian testing) so if you want to install ALT Linux really do consider the official distributions which are built and updated using stable branches.
+Please note that regular images are built using the unstable development repository (think debian testing) so if you want to install ALT really do consider images which are built and updated using stable branches:

 NB: if an image looks broken check the hash against MD5SUM/SHA1SUM files.
 This can happen if your download manager gets the file in chunks or has to resume the interrupted download and the "latest" symlink changes during that (which should not happen more than once a day).
 The images under snapshots/ directory aren't symlinks but are the files themselves so if this is an issue you might want to choose and download one of those.
 The other way to fix a corrupted download is to use rsync against nightly.altlinux.org::nightly prefix.